 This collection is her way of cleansing some of the unpure places in the human heart and exploring the mysteries in human behavior as well as the natural movements in nature.
 It is a celebration of life in the natural and unnatural worlds that collide within, and without us.

-Yet, it’s not a collection of judgment and critical pointing of fingers.
-It’s also a glimpse into the quirky behaviors of man as well.
-The leaving of loved ones and the world of dementia ~ the meeting with a deer that connects the aspects of wild and tame ~ parthenogenesis, gold panning, gardening, skipping stones, finding a harmonica in the river sand ~ making coffee in the morning ~ the dying of friends ~ the haunting by a black dog when even holy water couldn’t protect enough ~ contemplating the breaking of a bull pine limb while a couple sleeps ~ the celebration of a woman’s cycle of birthing coming to an end with the flow of the “Tuolumne River” ~ and poems that whimsically explore love through visions and images of the particular, spilling into the universal.
+Yet, it’s not a collection of judgment or a critical pointing of fingers.
+It’s a glimpse into the quirky behaviors of man.
+The leaving of loved ones and the world of dementia ~ the meeting with a deer that connects the aspects of wild and tame ~ and other topics such as parthenogenesis, gold panning, gardening, skipping stones, finding a harmonica in the river sand ~ making coffee in the morning ~ the dying of friends ~ the haunting by a black dog when even holy water couldn’t protect enough ~ contemplating the breaking of a bull pine limb while a couple sleeps ~ the celebration of a woman’s cycle of birthing coming to an end with the flow of the “Tuolumne River” ~ and poems that whimsically explore love through visions and images of the particular, spilling into the universal.
 All of these and more…

 Take a sip of River by the Glass and quench your thirst.
 You may find yourself drinking harder than you thought.

 Here are what other poets and writers say about River by the Glass: